 Templates.
 Your email brand guidelines should include which email templates should be used for which emails.
 That said, brands are increasingly using a universal email template that’s endlessly scalable and flexible to create all their emails.
 If that’s the case with your brand, then be sure your email brand guidelines include…

 Module Mix and Match Examples.
 “Many brands use modules and other standardized content blocks to construct emails,” says Caldwell.
 “So include a variety of examples of how these can be used to make vastly different emails from short to long.”

 Breakout Designs.
 Consistency is great, but there’s a lot to be gained from occasionally deviating from your usual creative.
 Breakout design can send a signal to your subscribers that an email’s message is extra special and that they should pay extra attention to it this time.

-Your email brand guidelines should specify when breakout designs should be used.
-For example, 52% of brands use one-off email designs for key seasonal campaigns, according to Litmus’ 2017 State of Email Creative report.
+Your email brand guidelines should specify when breakout designs can and should be used.
+For example, 54% of brands use one-off email designs for major announcements, according to Litmus’ 2018 State of Email Survey.

 “We have tactics like ‘turn of top header’ and others that make a splash and look different,” says Caldwell.
 “We know we’ll need this tactic so we set rules upon when it can be used—for example, for new product introductions or for twice-a-year sales only.”

 Corrections & Apology Emails.
 When you realize that you’ve made an email marketing mistake, you want to be able to act quickly.
 Because some errors require a correction or apology email to be sent, it’s best that you have a standard correction format as part of your style guide, as well as a pre-made apology email template.